 For the past year and a half, American International College has been engaged in a process of selfstudy, addressing the Commission’s Standards for Accreditation.
 An evaluation team will visit the institution to gather evidence that the self-study is thorough and accurate.
 The team will recommend to the Commission a continuing status for the institution.
 Following a review process, the Commission itself will take the final action.

 The public is invited to submit comments regarding the institution to:

 3 Burlington Woods Drive, Suite 100

 Burlington, MA 01803-4514

 Public Comments must address substantive matters related to the quality of the institution.
 The Commission cannot settle disputes between individuals and institutions, whether those involve faculty, students, administrators, or members of other groups.
 Comments will not be treated as confidential and must include the name, address, and telephone number of the person providing the comments.
-Public Comments must be received by (last day of evaluation).
+Public Comments must be received by April 3, 2019.
 The Commission cannot guarantee that comments received after that date will be considered.

 © 2023 American International College